UniLuFS2020-ReplicationSeminar/Groupwork_Camila_Jessica/README.md

 - This repository contains 4 folders with different contents.
 Below are short sentences describing them:

 - ### **Figs**
-- This folder contain 1 figure.
+- This folder contains 1 figure.

 - ### **Output**: This folder consists of two files:
 - Report.Rmd file consists of a YAML header, chunks of code surrounded by ``` and texts.
 This file was used to produce a complete report containing text, codes and their outputs but the chunks of code are not accessible in this file.